The goals of this chapter are to:

 Mudcracks, also called desiccation cracks, form when wet sediment, typically clay-rich, dries out (Figure 4.10).
 Clay minerals expand when they get wet and shrink when they dry out.
 As the sediment shrinks, cracks can develop, which form polygons on the surface of the mud.
 Today, you can find plenty of modern mudcracks along the margins of rivers or in desert valleys that periodically get inundated with floods.
 After a mudcrack forms, it can be filled in with new sediment.

 Mudcracks are typically wider at the top of the crack and get progressively smaller toward the bottom of the crack.
-Because of this pattern, mudcracks can be a good if you are able to see a cross-section view of the crack.
+Because of this pattern, mudcracks can be a good if you can see a cross-section view of the crack.

 Raindrop impressions are small, concave imprints made by rain when it falls on soft sediment (Figure 4.12).
-The impression or small crater is made from the force of the raindrop falling onto the sediment, which make these structures good way-up indicators.
-If you were to see only the bottom of the impression, it would look like a raised bump (convex)
+The impressions or small craters are made from the force of raindrops falling onto the sediment, which makes these structures good way-up indicators.
+If you were to see only the bottom of the impression, it would look like a raised bump (convex).

 Raindrop impressions tend to be found in fine-grained rocks like siltstones and shale but not in coarser-grained sandstones.
 The impressions likely represent the end of a rainstorm as rain is letting up because any previously formed impressions would be destroyed by subsequent rainfall.
 That’s why most raindrop impressions are very scattered rather than occurring all over the surface.
-Then the impressions need to be filled in with sediment, before the next rainstorm, in order to be preserved.
+Then the impressions need to be filled in with sediment before the next rainstorm to be preserved.